rsksmart/devportal-1.0/rif/rns/specs/resolvers.md

 - `key`: the text data key to query.
 - Returns the associated text data.
 If the key is not present, the zero-length string is returned.

-> For supported keys reffer to [initial recommended keys section](https://eips.ethereum.org/EIPS/eip-634#initial-recommended-keys) in EIP-634.
+> For supported keys refer to the [initial recommended keys section of EIP-634](https://eips.ethereum.org/EIPS/eip-634#initial-recommended-keys).

 When updated emits: